kbillis/kbillis.github.io/_pages/Research_Journey.md

 My research career bridges genetics, bioinformatics, and data analysis, driven by a commitment to data-driven insights that advance both scientific understanding and applied healthcare solutions.
 My academic journey began with a foundation in genetics and plants biology at **[Aristotle University of Thessaloniki](https://www.auth.gr/en/)**, including a six-month exchange program in biotechnology at a master’s level at **[Università degli Studi di Milano – Facoltà di Agraria](https://www.unimi.it/en)**.
 Building on this, I pursued a **Master’s in Bioinformatics** at **[Wageningen University](https://www.wur.nl/en.htm)**, where my thesis focused on transcription factors and secreted proteins in host-pathogen dynamics.
-Later, during an internship at the **[Institute of Molecular Biology and Biotechnology (IMBB-FORTH)](https://imbb.forth.gr/en/home/)** in Crete, I delved into **RNA interference (RNAi)**, honing my skills in both wet-lab and computational techniques and cementing my transition into computational biology.
+Later, during an internship at the **[Institute of Molecular Biology and Biotechnology (IMBB-FORTH)](https://imbb.forth.gr/en/home/)** in Crete, I delved into plants **RNA interference (RNAi)**, honing my skills in both wet-lab and computational techniques and cementing my transition into computational biology.

 ---